BlueCheese1086/1086-Drivetrain/README.md

-frc.robot.Constants.DriveConstants.robotMass: The mass of the robot as a Mass. frc.robot.Constants.DriveConstants.moduleConfigs: A 2d array of doubles where each row has the drive motor id, steer motor id, absolute encoder id, and absolute encoder offset. frc.robot.Constants.DriveConstants.xStates: An array of SwerveModuleStates that are the desired states to have the robot make an x pattern. frc.robot.Constants.PIDValues.kPDrive: The kP component of the drive PID controller as a double. frc.robot.Constants.PIDValues.kIDrive: The kI component of the drive PID controller as a double. frc.robot.Constants.PIDValues.kDDrive: The kD component of the drive PID controller as a double. frc.robot.Constants.PIDValues.kPSteer: The kP component of the steer PID controller as a double. frc.robot.Constants.PIDValues.kISteer: The kI component of the steer PID controller as a double. frc.robot.Constants.PIDValues.kDSteer: The kD component of the steer PID controller as a double.
+frc.robot.Constants.DriveConstants.robotMass: The mass of the robot as a Mass. frc.robot.Constants.DriveConstants.moduleConfigs: A 2d array of doubles where each row has the drive motor id, steer motor id, absolute encoder id, and absolute encoder offset. frc.robot.Constants.DriveConstants.xStates: An array of SwerveModuleStates that are the desired states to have the robot make an x pattern.

 (Only for 2025!)
 frc.robot.Constants.Poses.REEF_Side1Left:  The position that the robot should be at to be on the left side of side 1 on the reef.